-In 2020, there were more than a million restaurants in the United States.
-That’s a huge industry, employing millions of Americans.
+In 2020, there were more than a million restaurants in the United States and Canada.
+That’s a huge industry, employing millions of Americans and Canada.
 And as an industry with some of the greatest upward mobility (9 out of 10 restauranteurs started out in entry-level positions), those restaurants can provide major opportunities to its workers.

 1. Make It a Take-Out Night

 The simplest way to support any business is to do business with them.
 But as of this writing, many of us are understandably wary of spending time in indoor restaurants.